-The Creator has given you life in order to CREATE.
-Develop your life!
+The Creator has given you life in order for you to CREATE you so develop your life!

 Develop Your Life